Relationship Therapy

 Relationship Therapy for Highly Sensitive People

 There’s no getting around it; relationships are both one of the hardest and most rewarding parts of the human experience.
 Unfortunately there’s no Healthy Relationship class required for high school graduation, or as a prerequisite to adulthood.
-As a consequence you may have struggled in relationships in life, subconsciously operating from unhelpful thought patterns learned in childhood, and self-limiting beliefs that prevent you from showing up the way you want in the world.
+As a consequence you may have struggled in relationships in life, subconsciously operating from unhelpful thought patterns learned in childhood, and self-limiting beliefs that prevent you from showing up in the way you want in the world.
 If you also identify as a highly sensitive person, things get even more complicated.
 You may have, like many of us, internalized negative self-views from an early age, unnecessarily believing that you’re too much or difficult.

 This is where relationship therapy comes in!
 With relationship therapy you can learn to undo this conditioning, allowing you to gain healthier ways of relating to yourself, the people around you, and your needs and wants in relationship, in addition to mastering how to better manage your sensitivities in an overstimulating world.
 When you better understand yourself, you’re able to stop giving away your energy and step into your power!